The Ultimate In Birding Tours

 SULAWESI, MOROTAI & HALMAHERA, INDONESIA BIRDING TOUR: OVERVIEW

-Birdquest’s Sulawesi, Morotai & Halmahera, Indonesia birding tours, which in some years include an Obi & Bacan extension, are the number one Indonesia birding tour that you can ever take.
-With more endemic birds than any other in the region, our Sulawesi, Morotai & Halmahera, Indonesia birding tour offers a compelling experience, with a rich bird list and an extraordinary number of specialities.
+Birdquest’s Sulawesi, Morotai & Halmahera, Indonesia birding tours are the number one Indonesia birding tour that you can ever take.
+With more endemic birds than any other area in the region, our Sulawesi, Morotai & Halmahera, Indonesia birding tour offers a compelling experience, with a rich bird list and an extraordinary number of specialities.

 While Charles Darwin was formulating his theories on evolution by natural selection another pioneering but much less well-known Victorian naturalist was independently developing similar concepts on the other side of the world.
 He was Alfred Russel Wallace and during his eight years of exploration of the Malay Archipelago (most of which is now known as Indonesia), he became the first European to visit many of the islands in this vast region.
 The book of his travels, The Malay Archipelago, is one of the great travel classics and thousands of species of animals and plants were first described by Wallace himself or by others using his specimens.
 Wallace is best remembered, however, for first discovering that the fauna and flora of the western islands in the archipelago were essentially Malaysian while in the east they were primarily of Australasian origin.